 Disney was the cruise line that changed everything for the better for parents.
 They created a whole new category of cruises, one that focuses on children rather than adults—or adults who deep down still feel like a kid.

-In addition to having Mickey Mouse himself on board, Disney’s ships have plethora of amenities to make cruising as fun as possible for the little ones.
-There are larger-than-usual staterooms, stores filled with essentials such as sunscreen for children and diapers, and even an It’s a Small World Nursery.
-Activities at the various Youth Clubs range from storytelling and movies to crafts and fun at the playground.
+In addition to having Mickey Mouse himself on board, Disney’s ships have a plethora of amenities to make cruising as fun as possible for the little ones.
+There are larger-than-usual staterooms, stores filled with essentials, such as sunscreen for children and diapers, and even an It’s a Small World Nursery.
+Activities at the various Youth Clubs range from storytelling and movies to crafts, character experiences and fun at the playground.

 There’s one main reason Carnival offers some of the world’s most baby and toddler friendly cruises: Camp Ocean.
 This is like a summer camp on a cruise ship, complete with various activities and meals.
 This program focuses on kids between 2 and 11 years old.
 They’re divided into three age-based groups—the 2-to-5-year-old Penguins, 6-to-8-year-old Stingrays and 9-to-11-year-old Sharks.
 There’s also a babysitter service for babies under 2 years old, available for a small hourly fee.

-Activities include everything from crafts and arts to singing songs, watching movies, dancing and playing video games.
+Age-appropriate activities include everything from crafts and arts to singing songs, watching movies, dancing and playing video games.
 Meals are the classic children’s favorites such as chicken nuggets and mac and cheese.
 Additionally, there’s also a Night Owl’s Program.
-This program is not complimentary—fees apply—but allow you to enjoy a night out on the ship while a trained supervisor keeps an eye on your kid(s).
+This amazing program allows you to enjoy a night out on the ship while a trained supervisor keeps an eye on your kid(s).

 3. Royal Caribbean Cruises